aws-samples/aurora-pg-partitioning-for-performance-blogs/README.md

 3. Checkout this repo in Cloud 9 to get script and data for the demo
 4. Run the following script
     1. 1-install_prereq.sh: This will install psql client and jq
-    2. 2-setup_dms.sh: This will setup DMS instance/configure endpoint and create a task
-    3. 3-db-bootstrap.sh: This script will install schema and load sample data
+    2. 2-db-bootstrap.sh: This script will install schema and load sample data
-    4. 4-create-partitoned-table.sh: This script will create Partitioned table in new schema (data_mart_new)
+    3. 3-create-partitoned-table.sh:  This script will create Partitioned table in new schema (data_mart_new)
+    4. 4-setup_dms.sh: This will setup DMS instance/configure endpoint and create a task
     5. 5-start-replication-task.sh: This script will start replication task to move data from data_mart.events to data_mart_new.events ( which is partitioned table )
-    6. 6-create-index.sh: This script will create post full load index creation
-    7. 7-verify-count.sh: This script will display count of data from source and destination table
+    6. 6-verify-count.sh: This script will display count of data from source and destination table
+    7. 6-create-index.sh: This script will create post full load index creation

+    At this point, you have data in sync between source and destination schema.
+Next you need to swap the table to switch to Partitioned table. ( this process will require brief outage)

+    Ensure application writing to this table is down
+    8  8-stop-replication-task.sh: onnce replication is caught up, stop replication task
+    9. 9-swap_table.sh : use this script to swap table
+    10. 10-disable-logical-replication.s : use this script to disable logical replication.

 Cleanup: